-This project is a lightweight SOCKS5 server for devices that run Linux, or similar operating systems like RasPi OS or Termux.
-The goals are low memory consumption and single-threaded design.
+This project is a lightweight SOCKS5 server for devices that run Linux, and similar operating systems like RasPi OS or Termux.
+The goals are low memory consumption, low CPU load, and single-threaded design.
 The latter is accomplished by the use of I/O multiplexing, which allows a single thread to manage hundreds of connections at once.

 Top Features